metamorph-inc/cpython/Doc/library/sys.rst

    If this is true, Python won't try to write ``.pyc`` or ``.pyo`` files on the import of source modules.
-This value is initially set to ``True`` or ``False`` depending on the :option:`-B` command line option and the :envvar:`PYTHONDONTWRITEBYTECODE` environment variable, but you can set it yourself to control bytecode file generation.
+This value is initially set to ``True`` or ``False`` depending on the :option:`-B` command line option and the :envvar:`OMPYTHONDONTWRITEBYTECODE` environment variable, but you can set it yourself to control bytecode file generation.

    .. versionadded:: 2.6